 Long Term Memory in Action

-Both as a student and teacher I’ve heard many students say that they have to “cram” because they have an exam coming.
+It's very common for our students to comment about how they've forgotten a phonics skill that has been previously taught.
 This doesn’t have to happen.
-It doesn’t have to happen to elementary students, secondary students, college students, or even to us, as teachers.
-Cramming doesn’t help anyone store information in long term memory.
-The Waterloo University research tells us if information we’ve previously learned comes up repeatedly, our brain won’t dump it.
+The solution isn't drill and kill or cramming.
+Research from Waterloo University tells us if information we’ve previously learned comes up repeatedly, our brain won’t dump it.
 Our brain tells us the information was important, so we’d better store it.
 When information comes up repeatedly, it takes our brain less time to retrieve the information or activate the information in our long term memory.

 Increase Learning Retention